 Celebrate the feast days that fall in the season of Advent

 Take extra care this Advent to be mindful of the feast days that occur during the season.
-Feast days that don’t fall on Sundays this year during Advent are:
+Some of these this year include:

-- The Solemnity of the Immaculate Conception of the Blessed Virgin Mary (a holy day of obligation) on Dec.
-8,
+- The Solemnity of the Immaculate Conception of the Blessed Virgin Mary on Dec.
+9 (moved from Dec.
+8 to Dec.
+9 in 2019, not a holy day of obligation)

 Make a prayer chain